 Second, my cultural awareness and understanding of what it means to be a woman.
 You can teach anyone excel or how to code.
-But when you go to Google, Goldman Sachs, or a start-up, you’re going to have to deal with culture.
+But when you go to Google, Goldman Sachs, or a startup, you’re going to have to deal with culture.
 And culture can derail any performance you could ever show, even if you are the best coder in the world.

 School doesn’t teach you the intangible skills.
 How to take care of yourself mentally with mindfulness.
 How to manage up, build your brand, and network effectively.
 You have to figure it out on your own.
 And for African women, there are so many barriers, so I felt the need to create a program to attack them.
 Yes, there are people with good intentions, who are trying to solve this problem, but without the actual experience, you can’t always hit the nail on the head.

-The world is in the midst of a tech revolution, and Africa is at the center.
 From your perspective, why is it important for women to be in Tech?

 I chose tech and finance specifically because these two areas have been paramount in all areas of society when it comes to building wealth, social structure, and change.
 Finance and tech have always been interwoven into the development of any country.
 For example, the cotton gin, a technology, changed the way that people handled slavery in the U.S. and how they treated black people.
 The cotton gin gave them more reason to treat black people as if they were disposable because they needed them less.
 And of course, the cotton gin is extremely tied to America’s economic boom and GDP growth.